-Conflict Palm Oil production is now one of the world’s leading causes of rainforest destruction.
+Conflict Palm Oil production is also one of the world’s leading causes of rainforest destruction.
 Plantation expansion is pushing deep into the heart of some of the world’s most culturally and biologically diverse ecosystems.
-Irreplaceable wildlife species like the Sumatran Rhino, Sumatran Elephant and the Sumatran and Bornean orangutan are being driven to the brink of extinction.
+Irreplaceable wildlife species like the Sumatran Rhino, Sumatran Elephant and the Sumatran and Bornean Orangutan are being driven to the brink of extinction.

-But Conflict Palm Oil is not only a local problem.
-The clearing of rainforests and carbon-rich peatlands for new plantations is releasing globally significant carbon pollution, making Conflict Palm Oil a major driver of human induced climate change.
+Conflict Palm Oil is not only a local problem to Indonesia or Malaysia.
+The clearing of rainforests and the draining and burning of carbon-rich peatlands for new plantations is releasing globally significant amounts of carbon pollution, making Conflict Palm Oil a major driver of human-induced climate change.

 The crisis caused by Conflict Palm Oil is urgent and the stakes are high.
 Luckily there is something you can do about it.

 Snack Food 20

 Since 2014, many of the biggest companies in the palm oil industry announced groundbreaking, globally responsible palm oil commitments and pledged to eliminate forest and peatland destruction and human and labor rights abuses from their supply chains.